THE AUTO BUILDER

 The top six vehicles featured in this article were honored at the TCOR event.
 Along with awards for Best Street Rod, Best Street Machine, and Best Street Cruiser, there are three new truck categories: Best Truck (’72 and earlier), Best Truck (’73-’87), and Best Truck (’88-’98).
 ARP sponsors the car awards, while LMC sponsors the truck awards.
 These winners earned the privilege to compete in the prestigious Barrett-Jackson Cup competition.
 This high-profile contest is set to happen during the 2024 Scottsdale Auction, scheduled for January 20-28 at WestWorld.

 TCOR was an unforgettable experience for car enthusiasts, showcasing the best-of-the-best.
-With the inaugural show now in the history books, we here at the Auto Builder can’t wait to see what next years’s TCOR will look like.
+With the inaugural show now in the history books, we here at the Auto Builder can’t wait to see what next year’s TCOR will look like.

 The Best Street Rod Of The Year 2023